paweloczadly/paweloczadly.github.io/_posts/2014-11-28-book-notes-the-docker-book.md

 > The `-t` flag assigns a pseudo-tty to the container we're about to create.
 This provides us with an interactive shell in the new container.

+> Docker also comes with a command line option called `--cidfile` that captures the container's ID and stores it in a file specified in the `--cidfile` option.

+Example:

+    $ docker run -v $PWD:/data/ --name blog --cidfile=dupa.txt paweloczadly/jekyll
+    Configuration file: /data/_config.yml
+    Source: /data
+    Destination: /var/www/html
+    Generating...
+    Build Warning: Layout 'nil' requested in atom.xml does not exist.
+    Build Warning: Layout 'nil' requested in rss.xml does not exist. done.
+    Auto-regeneration: disabled.
+Use --watch to enable.
+    $ cat dupa.txt
+    0bc117eca02bcad8bfa7f29ee50f4938b879165fe2133c693f7fe9f3f7a92297%

 ## Displaying containers

 > By default, when we run just docker ps, we will only see the running container.
 When we specify the `-a` flag, the docker ps command will show us all containers, both stopped and running.